The Complexity of Phylogeny Constraint Satisfaction Problems: Affine Horn Relations

 \section{Affine Horn Relations}

-Let $\Gamma$ be a reduct $\Gamma$ of $(\mL;C)$ such that $C \in \langle \Gamma \rangle$, and all relations in $\langle \Gamma \rangle$ are separated, free, and have affine splits.
-Here we prove that all relations in $\Gamma$ can be defined in $(\mL;C)$ by quantifier-free formulas of a special syntactically restricted form, which we call \emph{affine Horn formulas}.
+Throughout this section we work with a reduct $\Gamma$ of $(\mL;C)$ such that $C \in \langle \Gamma \rangle$, and all relations in $\langle \Gamma \rangle$ are separated, free, and have affine splits.
+We are going to show that all relations in $\Gamma$ can be defined in $(\mL;C)$ by quantifier-free formulas of a special syntactically restricted form, which we call \emph{affine Horn formulas}.
 Affine Horn formulas are introduced in Section~\ref{sect:syntax}, and the mentioned characterisation is shown in two steps in Section~\ref{sect:inj-syntax} and Section~\ref{sect:general-syntax}.
 We finally present in Section~\ref{sect:alg} a polynomial-time algorithm for testing satisfiability of a given affine Horn formula, and this also gives a polynomial-time algorithm for $\Csp(\Gamma)$ when $\Gamma$ has a finite signature.